Q - I feel a call to give more money to the Church, but I don't know where to start? How much do I give? To whom? Help me out here!

 - Tithing and stewardship are about faith not money.

-- Your perceived needs may not match the reality of your needs.
+- Our perception of our needs may not match the reality of them.

-- We are either tippers or tithers.
+- We can be either tippers or tithers with God.
 Tippers believe God exists to serve us.
 Tithers believe we exist to serve God.

-"Speak to the Levites and say to them: 'When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the LORD's offering." -Numbers 18:26The Church isn't caught up in the percent as much as what is happening in the heart.
+"Speak to the Levites and say to them: 'When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the LORD's offering." -Numbers 18:26Second, it isn't so much about the percent of our gift as much as what is happening in the heart.
 Paul tells us:

 "On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made." -1 Cor 16:2

-Continue to up the percent as long as you can do so until you reach the Biblical model of 10%.
+Continue to up the percent as long as you can do so until you (at least) reach the Biblical model of 10%.

-God is always pleased with a good steward of his creation.
+God is always pleased with a good steward of his gifts.
 The Catechism even defines a Christian based on the principle of stewardship.

 “A Christian is a steward of the Lord's goods.”
 (CCC, 952)Finally, think of the whole issue this way.
 God gives us everything we have and only asks for a small portion back.